lumen-org/lumen/doc/manual.md

 # Manual

-This document provides an manual-style to `lumen` and its user interface.
+This document provides an manual-style introduction to `lumen` and its user interface.

 In a few sentences `lumen` could be summarized as follows: